twinnydotdev/twinny/packages/twinny-server/README.md

 `ghcr.io/twinnydotdev/twinny-server`.
 Keys, usage and the licence live in the `twinny-data` volume, and every `docker compose run --rm twinny-server …` command shares it with the running gateway.

+For Kubernetes, `deploy/helm/twinny-server` in the repository is a Helm chart: one pod, one volume, an optional Ingress with TLS, and a ServiceMonitor for `/metrics`.
+Keep one replica.

 ## Backends